Uniswap/interface/documentation/logging_uniswap.md

 ```

 The above will produce output like the following.
-Obviously the log events are not 1:1 with functions, functions can call any of the appropriate log events which are meaningful to them.

 ```javascript
 TokenPurchase